 Course Catalog Description: Introductory optics course that describes the behavior of light as rays.
 Reflection, refraction, and transmission.
 Light in nature (rainbows, mirages, halos).
 Lenses, mirrors and prisms.
 Wavefront shaping and image formation.
 Optical design and systems (cameras, telescopes, sensors).

-Prerequisites: MAP 2302 Differential Equations

-Also you will need to have competed PHY 2049C Physics for Engineers 2, and the other courses required for entry into the Photonic Science and Engineering major.
+Prerequisites: You must have completed or currently taking MAP 2302 (Differential Equations), have competed PHY 2049C (Physics for Engineers 2), and have completed the other courses required for entry into the Photonic Science and Engineering major.